alr2211/WifiRotator/README.md

 # WifiRotator
-Antenna Rotator with network interface on a Mikrocontroller
+Rotator with network interface on a Mikrocontroller